-The mechanism of action of belimumab could increase the risk for the development of infections, including opportunistic infections.
-Severe infections, including fatal cases, have been reported in SLE patients receiving immunosuppressant therapy, including belimumab (see section 4.8).
-Physicians should exercise caution when considering the use of Benlysta in patients with severe or chronic infections or a history of recurrent infection.-Patients who develop an infection while undergoing treatment with Benlysta should be monitored closely and careful consideration given to interrupting immunosuppressant therapy including belimumab until the infection is resolved.
+The mechanism of action of belimumab could increase the risk for the development of infections in adults and children with lupus, including opportunistic infections, and younger children may be at increased risk.
+In controlled clinical studies, the incidence of serious infections was similar across the Benlysta and placebo groups; however, fatal infections (e.g. pneumonia and sepsis) occurred more frequently in patients receiving Benlysta compared with placebo (see section 4.8).
+Pneumococcal vaccination should be considered before initiating Benlysta treatment.
+Benlysta should not be initiated in patients with active serious infections (including serious chronic infections).
+Physicians should exercise caution and carefully assess if the benefits are expected to outweigh the risks when considering the use of Benlysta in patients with a history of recurrent infection.
+Physicians should advise patients to contact their health care provider if they develop symptoms of an infection.
+Patients who develop an infection while undergoing treatment with Benlysta should be monitored closely and careful consideration given to interrupting immunosuppressant therapy including Benlysta until the infection is resolved.
 The risk of using Benlysta in patients with active or latent tuberculosis is unknown.